 where M, L, and R are the mass, luminosity, and radius of the planet normalized to solar units.
-We assume $B{\phi 0} = B{dyn}$ .
-Note that using this relation, $B{dyn}$ ranges roughly between 30 and 480 G for our sample, in agreement with the previous estimates of Yadav & Thorngren (2017).
-We refer to these cases as $L{\text{Huang, Bfixed}}$ and $L{\text{Huang, Bvar}}$ , respectively.
-It is straightforward then to calculate $L{\text{Socrates}}$ , $L{\text{Huang, Bfixed}}$ and $L{\text{Huang, Bvar}}$ for each hot Jupiter in our sample using the relevant physical properties.
+We assume $B{\phi 0} = B{dyn}$.
+We note that using this relation, B{dyn} ranges roughly between 30 and 480 G for our sample, in agreement with the previous estimates of Yadav & Thorngren (2017).
+We refer to these cases as $L{Huang, Bfixed}$ and $L{Huang, Bvar}$, respectively.
+It is straightforward then to calculate $L{Socrates}$, $L{Huang, Bfixed}$ and $L{Huang, Bvar}$ for each hot Jupiter in our sample using the relevant physical properties.

 We also examine our results within the context of advection of high-entropy material based on models of Tremblin et al. (2017).
-Our aim is to compare the internal luminosity of the planets that this mechanism predicts to the internal luminosities derived in Section 4.1.
-Tremblin et al. (2017) computed 2D PT profiles only for four planets with different $T{eq}$ values.
+Our aim is to compare the internal luminosity of the planets that this mechanism predicts to the internal luminosities derived in Sect.
+4.1.
+Tremblin et al. (2017) computed 2D PT profiles only for four planets with different T{eq} values.
 We thus need to estimate the internal luminosity of all the planets based on the model of advection of potential temperature, for which we follow the procedure described next.
-We first compute the entropy using the SCvH EOS (Saumon et al. 1995) and $T{100}$ , which was derived from the 2D PT profiles based on four fiducial planets with different $T{eq}$ (see Section 7.3 for more details).
+We first compute the entropy using the SCvH EOS (Saumon et al. 1995) and T{100} , which was derived from the 2D PT profiles based on four fiducial planets with different T{eq} (see Sect.
+7.3 for more details).
 Second, we fit a relation between the equilibrium temperatures of the four planets and their estimated entropy.
-Finally, to convert the entropy into an internal luminosity, we use the entropymass-luminosity relation from an updated version of the population synthesis of Mordasini (2018).
-The second step allows us to compute the entropy for all the selected hot Jupiters in our sample using the observed $T{eq}$ .
-Having calculated the entropy and knowing $M_p$ from observations, the last step allows us to compute the internal luminosity of the planets.
-With this procedure, we therefore calculate the internal luminosity of the planets predicted by this mechanism based on these fits and based on $T{eq}$ and $M_p$ from observations.
-We consider three cases for comparison by assuming the planets are composed of H/He and setting the fraction of heavy elements to 0%, 10%, and 20%.
-We refer to these models as $L{\text{Tremblin}0}$ , $L{\text{Tremblin}{10}}$ , and $L{\text{Tremblin}{20}}$ , respectively.
+Finally, to convert the entropy into an internal luminosity, we use the entropy-mass-luminosity relation from an updated version of the population synthesis of Mordasini (2018).
+The second step allows us to compute the entropy for all the selected hot Jupiters in our sample using the observed T{eq} .
+Having calculated the entropy and knowing M_p from observations, the last step allows us to compute the internal luminosity of the planets.
+With this procedure, we therefore calculate the internal luminosity of the planets predicted by this mechanism based on these fits and based on T{eq} and M_p from observations.
+We consider three cases for comparison by assuming the planets are composed of H/He and setting the fraction of heavy elements to 0, 10, and 20%.
+We refer to these models as L{Tremblin_0} , L{Tremblin_10} , and L{Tremblin_20} , respectively.
 We point out that the values should be taken with caution as there are strong approximations involved in this approach.

-Finally, to compare our results to TF18, we use the analytical $\epsilon(T{eq})$ (Equation (34) in their paper) to compute $\epsilon$ and then estimate $L{TF18}$ using Equation (6).
+Finally, to compare our results to TF18, we use the analytical $\epsilon(T{eq})$ (Eq.
+(34) in their paper) to compute ε and then estimate L{TF18} using Eq.
+(6).

 Figure 10 compares our results to the various studies where the dashed lines are the 1:10, 1:1, and 1:0.1 relations.
 The predicted luminosities based on the analytical solution of thermal tides as suggested by Socrates (2013) and the advection of potential temperature (Tremblin et al. 2017) are on the same order of magnitude as the ones we derive in this work based on observations.
 The advection of potential temperature (Tremblin et al. 2017) predicts high luminosity values for the least luminous planets in our sample.
-This is expected since their model tend to overestimate the radii compared to observations, even for planets with incident flux below the threshold of inflation (stellar incident flux of ~ $2 \times 10^8$ erg s-1 cm-2 or $T{eq} \approx 1000$ K).
+This is expected since their model tend to overestimate the radii compared to observations, even for planets with incident flux below the threshold of inflation (stellar incident flux of $\sim 2 \times 10^8 \text{ erg s}^{-1} \text{ cm}^{-2}$ or $T{eq} \approx 1000 \text{ K}$).